 Another popular bet type for The Bledisloe Cup are winning margin wagers.
 These types of bets are useful if you think a match is going to be close or one sided.
 With margin wagers, you bet on what the winning margin will be at full time, New Zealand by 1-5 points, for example, and if you get it right you will usually be well rewarded at generous odds, especially with Unibet Australia.

 The Bledisloe Cup Betting: Player Markets

 Sometimes you can win big by betting on the player markets for The Bledisloe Cup.
-Crownbet usually offer extensive player markets, including first/last/anytime try scorer, man of the match betting, top series try scorer and top series points scorer.
-So, if you fancy Israel Folau to have a field day against the Kiwis, you could turn a profit by backing him to score a try in the player markets with Crownbet.
+Palmerbet usually offer extensive player markets, including first/last/anytime try scorer, man of the match betting, top series try scorer and top series points scorer.
+So, if you fancy Israel Folau to have a field day against the Kiwis, you could turn a profit by backing him to score a try in the player markets with Palmerbet.

 Where To Bet On The Bledisloe Cup